OpenSilver/OpenSilver.Documentation/documentation/3rd-party-libraries/ria-services.md

 	Install-Package OpenRiaServices.Endpoints -Version 5.0.0-preview0003
 	```

+- Projects that are referenced by Server-side

+    Remove reference to `System.Data.Entity` and replace that with nuget package:

+    ```
+    Install-Package EntityFramework -Version 6.0.1
+    ```

+    Replace `using System.Data` with using `System.Data.Entity.Core`

 As you can see for Silverlight projects versions **4.6.0** are used because version **5.0.0** drops Silverlight support.
 For OpenSilver project version **5.0.0-preview0003** is used.
 This is required for code generation and everything to work fine.